Primary Care Training Program

 Curriculum

-The didactic week curriculum is composed of interactive sessions covering key clinical content domains in primary care, health systems and policy, primary care innovation, health equity, and professional development.
+The didactic week curriculum is composed of interactive sessions covering key clinical content domains in primary care, procedural simulations, health systems and policy, primary care innovation, health equity, and professional development.
 Sessions are delivered by content experts and core faculty in our primary care track, and include plenty of opportunities for peer teaching.
 To see a detailed curriculum map from previous years, click here.

 The additional ambulatory training gave me an edge over other new residency grads when I first started practicing.
 I felt much more comfortable in areas of outpatient medicine that are not traditionally part of an IM residency experience. – Quote from our alum